liander-medeiros/liander-medeiros/README.md

 </p>
 <p>
   <em>
-    Product Engineering intern (Avionics and Flight Controls) at <a href="https://eveairmobility.com/">Eve Air Mobility</a>
+    Systems Engineering intern (Avionics and Flight Controls) at <a href="https://eveairmobility.com/">Eve Air Mobility</a>
   </em>
 </p>
 <p>
   <em>
-    Interned previously as computer vision developer at <a href="https://www.altave.com.br">ALTAVE</a>
+    Worked previously as a Computer Vision intern at <a href="https://www.altave.com.br">ALTAVE</a>
   </em>
 </p>
 <p>